kaz-as/test-transactions/README.md

 * Create indices to SQL tables

 ## Run
-To read swagger documentation and try requests, run `make run` from `tx-go` container.
+To read swagger documentation and try requests, run [docker-compose](docker-compose.yml), run `make run` from `tx-go` container.
 Docs will be at http://localhost:8081/docs

 ## Generate code from documentation
 Run `make gen` from `tx-gen` container.